elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <CloseAllAnswers />

-### Explain what debugging is in JavaScript development?
+### Can you explain what debugging is in JavaScript development?

 <details>
   <summary><strong>View Answer:</strong></summary>